nicolaeandreivasile/basic-shell/README.md

 	- **make clean**: removes .class files;

 ## Commands

-#### *ls [path]*
+#### *- ls [path]*
-Lists the files within the current directory if no path is given as argument, or the files within the given directory; if the given directory isn't valid, an error will be returned;
+Lists the files within the current directory if no path is given as argument, or the files within the given directory.
+If the given directory isn't valid, an error is returned.
-- -R: lists the tree structure of the file system in a depth-first manner, beginning with the current directory, or the given directory if path is specified; the files on each level of the tree with be be chosen in a lexicographic order;
+- -R: lists the tree structure of the file system in a depth-first manner, beginning with the current directory, or the given directory if path is specified.
+The files on each level of the tree are chosen in lexicographic order;

-#### *pwd*
+#### *- pwd*
-Returns the absolute path of the current directory;
+Returns the absolute path of the current directory.

-#### *cd [path]*
+#### *- cd [path]*
-Sets the current folder to the given directory; if the argument isn't a valid directory, an error will be returned;
+Sets the current folder to the given directory.
+If the argument isn't a valid directory, an error is returned.

-#### *cp source destination*
+#### *- cp [source] [destination]*
-Copies the source file in the destination directory; if the source file is not valid or it's missing, an error will be returned; if the destination directory isn't valid, it's missing or on it already exists a file with the same name, an error will be returned;
+Copies the source file in the destination directory.
+If the source file is not valid or it's missing, an error will be returned.
+If the destination directory isn't valid, it's missing or on it already exists a file with the same name, an error is returned.

-#### *mv source destination*
+#### *- mv [source] [destination]*
-Moves the source file in the destination directory; if the source file is not valid or it's missing, an error will be returned; if the destination directory isn't valid, it's missing or on it already exists a file with the same name, an error will be returned; if the source is a sub-tree that includes the current directory, the new current directory will be changed as well, accordingly with the new current directory sub-tree.
+Moves the source file in the destination directory.
+If the source file is not valid or it's missing, an error is returned.
+If the destination directory isn't valid, it's missing or in it already exists a file with the same name, an error is returned.
+If the source is a sub-tree that includes the current directory, the new current directory will be changed as well, accordingly with the new current directory sub-tree.

-#### *rm path*
+#### *- rm [path]*
-Removes the given file; if the file isn't valid or it's missing, an error will be returned; if the current directory path includes the argument path, no actions will be executed;
+Removes the given file.
+If the file isn't valid or it's missing, an error is returned.
+If the current directory path includes the argument path, no actions is executed.

-#### *touch file*
+#### *- touch [file]*
-Creates a new file with the given path; if the path isn't valid, an error will be returned; if the file already exists in the given path, an error will be returned;
+Creates a new file with the given path.
+If the path isn't valid, an error is returned.
+If the file already exists in the given path, an error is returned.

-#### *mkdir directory*
+#### *- mkdir [directory]*
-            -> creates a new directory with the given path; if the path isn't valid, an error will be returned; if the directory already exists in the given path, an error will be returned;
+Creates a new directory with the given path.
+If the path isn't valid, an error is returned.
+If the directory already exists in the given path, an error is returned.

-        - grep regex
+#### *- grep [regex]*
-            -> it will be used with the ls command, delimited by a pipe ("|"); it will restrain the output of the ls command only to those which match the regex;
+It is used with the ls command, delimited by a pipe ("|").
+It restrains the output of the ls command only to those which match the regex.

-    The program uses design patterns such as: Command Pattern, Singleton Pattern and Factory Pattern.
-Each command is defined as a singleton object, which is being chosen at runtime accordingly through the Factory Pattern, and executed through Command Pattern.
-The paths to the given files or directories will be similar with those used in Linux.
-No path will end with "/", except the root directory.
-The output will be redirected in the output file and the errors in the errors file.

-    The input file will contain:
+## Input
-        -> on each line it will be the command to be executed, with or without parameters;
+On each line of the input file is the command to be executed, with or without parameters.

-    The output file will contain:
+## Output
-        -> on each line it will be shown the number of the command, and for those which an output is returned, the output will be printed on the next line;
+On each line of the output file is shown the number of the command, and for those which an output is returned, the output is printed on the next line.

-    The errors file will contain:
+## Errors
-        -> on each line it will be shown the number of the command, and for those which an error is returned, the error will be printed on the next line;
+On each of the errors file is shown the number of the command, and for those which an error is returned, the error is printed on the next line.